Mark Weinberg

 Sir Mark Aubrey Weinberg (born 9 August 1931) is a South African-born British financier.
-He is the Life President of St. James’s Place Wealth Management.
+He is known for founding several financial companies including the Abbey Life Assurance Company, Allied Dunbar and St. James's Place plc.

 Early life and education

 Weinberg was born in South Africa and educated at King Edward VII School in Johannesburg.
 He received degrees in commerce and law from University of Witwatersrand, Johannesburg, South Africa and practised as a barrister.
 He later received his Master of Laws at the London School of Economics, specialising in company law, and wrote the book Takeovers and Mergers whilst there.

 Financial services career

-In 1961, he founded Abbey Life Assurance Company in London,[1] which was one of the first companies to develop unit-linked assurance and where he formed one of the UK’s first retail property funds.
+In 1961, he founded Abbey Life Assurance Company in London, which was one of the first companies to develop unit-linked assurance and where he formed one of the UK's first retail property funds.

-In 1971, he went on to found Hambro Life Assurance, subsequently called Allied Dunbar,[1] where he was managing director until 1983 (it is now part of Zurich Financial Services), operating in the insurance broker market as well as building up a sales force.
+In 1971, he went on to found Hambro Life Assurance, subsequently called Allied Dunbar, where he was managing director until 1983 (it is now part of Zurich Financial Services), and grew the corporation to become the largest unit-linked life assurance company in the UK, operating in the insurance broker market as well as building up a sales force.
 There he formed the first retail managed fund and originated the concept of the variable premium whole life policy.